 H0: Right-handed and left-handed toads are equally frequent in the population.

-H_A: Right-handed and left-handed toads are NOT equally frequent in the population.
+HA: Right-handed and left-handed toads are NOT equally frequent in the population.

-Why should we then also count the more extreme values than the observed, i.e., 15, 16, 17 & 18?
+Why should we also consider values more extreme than the observed ones, such as 15, 16, 17, and 18?